 I would like to start this section off by saying that man do I have a lot of things to talk about with regards to the Ipswich Thrive Business Week.
 Looking at the programme from a general perspective, I have to say that Ipswich Borough Council have managed to get along the right business partners to put together an impressive show of business events and careers fairs.
 Whether it's a jobseeker wanting to find employment, someone wanting to start a new business that makes a difference in Ipswich, or an already successful business owner who wants to do anything to further expand their enterprise, there was something for everyone to enjoy during the programme of events.

-With respect to Amy's showcase event, I would have to say that the event was nothing but utter carnage, yet again - albeit on a smaller scale to the summer pitching sessions.
-Although it wasn't possible for me to provide an insight into how the University's workshops leading up to the pitching event would have looked like due to the small numbers, the participants of the showcase have all gone into the event well-equipped to deliver their presentations, and I must say that with all the participants being generally supportive of one another during the pitching session, Amy's passion and drive to run the pitching events themselves remains as strong as ever before.
+With respect to the showcase event, I would have to say that the event was nothing but utter carnage, yet again - albeit on a smaller scale to the summer pitching sessions.
+Although it wasn't possible for me to provide an insight into how the University's workshops leading up to the pitching event would have looked like due to the small numbers, the participants of the showcase have all gone into the event well-equipped to deliver their presentations, and I must say that with all the participants being generally supportive of one another during the pitching session, the Enterprise team's passion and drive to run the pitching events themselves remains as strong as ever before.

 Furthermore, the conversations that I've had with the stallholders in the room were generally very positive, and encouraged me to explore new social enterprise routes that I had never thought about before, such as exploring the connection with the Wayward Adventurers Guild in Norwich and taking some examples from them when it comes to setting up a fantasy mapping social enterprise.